Struct hyper::Url

 Manipulate this URL’s query string, viewed as a sequence of name/value pairs

-in application/x-www-form-urlencoded
+in application/x-www-form-urlencoded syntax.

 The return value has a method-chaining API: